Hachim2/lomi./README.md

 ## Use cases

 - **E-commerce**: Sell physical or digital products online through your website or platforms like Shopify or WooCommerce.
 Transactions are typically one-time purchases.

 - **SaaS (Software as a Service)**: Offer software on a subscription basis, with automated recurring billing for continuous access.

 - **Usage billing for AI companies**: Create a meter and charge your customers as they use your services

 - **Subscription services**: Manage recurring payments for memberships, content access, and digital products.
-- **Marketplaces**: Handle multi-vendor transactions for platforms like Yango.

 - **Crowdfunding & Donations**: Process payments for fundraising platforms, nonprofits, and charities.

-- **On-Demand Services**: Enable instant payments for ride-sharing, food delivery, and freelance platforms.
+- **On-demand services**: Enable instant payments for ride-sharing, food delivery, and freelance platforms.

-- **B2B Payments**: Support invoicing, large transactions, and business-to-business billing.
+- **B2B payments**: Support invoicing, large transactions, and business-to-business billing.

-- **Financial Services & Fintech**: Power embedded finance, payouts, and banking-as-a-service solutions.
+- **Financial services & Fintech**: Power embedded finance, payouts, and banking-as-a-service solutions.

-- **Education & Online Learning**: Collect payments for courses, e-learning platforms, and certifications.
+- **Education**: Collect payments for courses, e-learning platforms, and certifications.

 - **Events & Ticketing**: Sell tickets for concerts, conferences, and online events.

 ## License